Pantone: History

-The company's primary products include the Pantone Guides, which consist of a large number of small (approximately 6×2 inches or 15×5 cm) thin cardboard sheets, printed on one side with a series of related color swatches and then bound into a small "fan deck".
-For instance, a particular "page" might contain a number of yellows of varying tints.
+The company's primary products include the Pantone Guides, which consist of a large number of small (approximately 6×2 inches or 15×5 cm) thin cardboard or plastic sheets, printed on one side with a series of related color swatches and then bound into a small "fan deck".
+For instance, a particular "page" might contain several yellows of varying tints.

 The idea behind the PMS is to allow designers to "color match" specific colors when a design enters production stage, regardless of the equipment used to produce the color.
 This system has been widely adopted by graphic designers and reproduction and printing houses.
 Pantone recommends that PMS Color Guides be purchased annually, as their inks become yellowish over time.
 Color variance also occurs within editions based on the paper stock used (coated, matte or uncoated), while interedition color variance occurs when there are changes to the specific paper stock used.

+X-Rite, a supplier of color measurement instruments and software, purchased Pantone for US$180 million in October 2007.
+X-Rite was acquired by Danaher Corporation in 2012.
+In September 2023, Danaher completed the corporate spin-off of its Environmental and Applied Solutions segment as Veralto.

+Adobe dispute

+In 2022, a dispute between Pantone and Adobe resulted in the removal of Pantone color coordinates from Photoshop and Adobe's other design software, causing colors in graphic artists' digital documents to be replaced with black unless artists paid Pantone a separate $15 monthly subscription fee.
+Artists accused Pantone and Adobe of holding their work hostage.

 Pantone Color Matching System

-The Pantone Color Matching System is largely a standardized color reproduction system, as of 2019 it has 2161 colors.
+The Pantone Color Matching System is largely a standardized color reproduction system; as of 2019 it has 2161 colors.
 By standardizing the colors, different manufacturers in different locations can all refer to the Pantone system to make sure colors match without direct contact with one another.

 One such use is standardizing colors in the CMYK process.
 The CMYK process is a method of printing color by using four inks—cyan, magenta, yellow, and black.
 A majority of the world's printed material is produced using the CMYK process, and there is a special subset of Pantone colors that can be reproduced using CMYK.
 Those that are possible to simulate through the CMYK process are labeled as such within the company's guides.

 However, about 30% of the Pantone system's 1114 spot colors (as of year 2000) cannot be simulated with CMYK but with 13 base pigments (14 including black) mixed in specified amounts, called base colors.
 Those 1114 colors included 387 colors with numbers 100 to 487 from 1975 and some lighter colors from 600 to 732 in 1991.
-The original 4 digit colors introduced in 1987 were remapped into 3 digits.
+The original four-digit colors introduced in 1987 were remapped into three digits.